egladysh/metamath/README.md

 metamath is a tiny header-only library.
 It can be used for symbolic calculations on single-variable functions.
 The library could be useful for custom DSL's in C++.

 It includes derivative calculations.
-The func.h header contains definitions for Sin/Cos functions.
+The func.h header contains definitions for Sin/Cos functions, more to come...

 Example: